stamler/renovation/renovation.md

 5. For the custom cabinet, the tenative plan is for 4 drawers in two rows at the bottom for boots and footwear, 14" (bottom) and 8" (top) tall on the inside.
 Above that a large void for hanging coats on hangers and a dowel.
 On top of that a 25" tall cabinet that extends the entire width with doors.
 The jackets void with hangers will have no doors.
 The electrical panel will open into the new custom cabinet so it no longer opens into the new bathroom.

-5. The hallway closet will be the location for the new hot water tank.
+6. The hallway closet will be the location for the new hot water tank.
 It will also be tiled with the new flooring being used.
 A larger hot water tank will be installed to accomodate a large bathtub.

-6. Cut the existing floor at least 156" from the back wall (behind the fridge) of the kitchen across the whole condo all the way to the closet door.
+7. Cut the existing floor at least 156" from the back wall (behind the fridge) of the kitchen across the whole condo all the way to the closet door.
 If the frame of the closet door extends slightly beyond this, make the distance longer to accomodate.
 This is the other extreme of the renovation area opposite that mentioned in (1).
 Remove all existing laminate flooring in this area, apply necessary surface preparation and install new tile in this area, allowing penetrations for the power cable in the island.

+8. Install a Corian counter top and a backsplash of 3" * 6" subway tile in white with a grey grout.

 ## 2. Closet to Bathroom converion

-1. A receptical will be installed in the common area opposite the new bathroom and mounted
+1. A receptical will be installed in the common area opposite outside the condo on the wall shared with the new bathroom.
-1. This will be a bathroom with a toilet, a sink and vanity, and
+2. This will be a bathroom with a toilet, and a sink on a vanity and either a tub/shower combo (if there is no need to open the floor of the existing bathroom) OR a walk-in shower if opening the existing bathroom floor is required.
+If we're required to open the floor of the existing bathroom we will proceed with a full renovation.
+3. We can open the wall of the closet and remove all the drywall if you'd like us to take pictures to determine whether this is necessary.
+This may assist in planning and reduce costs.
+4. A loose wire is in the ceiling of the existing bathroom running to a blank receptical in one of the bedrooms.
+This should be added to the electrical panel via the opening of the closed walls.
+5. We would prefer a shower mixer like Grohe thermostatic mixers with a rainshower plus hand shower.
+6. The bath (or shower) area would be 3" x 6" subway tile in white exactly the same as the kitchen back splash.
+This tile would extend to the wall behind the sink and toilet.
+7. We will specify a wall-hung vanity and sink from IKEA.

-## 3. Bathroom
+## 3. Existing Bathroom renovation

-* This will only be done if opening the wall in the closet to bathroom conversion reveals a requirement to open the floor in the existing bathroom *
+***This will only be done if opening the wall in the closet to bathroom conversion reveals a requirement to open the floor in the existing bathroom***

+1. Centered around a Duravit Paiova monolith bathtub or similar (triangular 2-person tub with approx 1m max width)
+2.